KK260/GenomeXtract/README.md

 options:
-  -h, --help            Show this help message and exit -o, --outfolder       Output folder for downloaded files (STRING).
+  -h, --help            Show this help message and exit --outfolder           Output folder for downloaded files (STRING).
-  -g, --group           Taxonomic group or organism name (STRING; e.g., the name of the genus, family, order).
+  --group               Taxonomic group or organism name (STRING; e.g., the name of the genus, family, order).
-  -t, --genome_type     The type of genome to download (STRING; chloroplast,mitochondrial,nuclear_genome).
+  --genome_type         The type of genome to download (STRING; chloroplast,mitochondrial,nuclear_genome).
   --annotated           Select only gene-annotated nuclear genomes.
   --assembly_level      Choose the assmbly level of the nuclear genome (STRING; scaffold, chromosome).
   --batch_size          Batch size for downloading genomes (INT; only organellar genomes).
   --duplicate_removal   Remove duplicate sequence files (only for organellar genomes).
 Prioritize NC_* or the latest release(s).
   --max_individuals     Maximum number of individuals per species to retain (INT; only organellar genomes).
 Prioritize NC_* the latest release(s).
   --overwrite           Overwrite existing output folder.
-  --email               Your email for NCBI Entrez queries.
+  --email               Your email for NCBI Entrez queries (STRING).
 ```

 ### - findClosestGenome.py

 **Dependencies**
 This script requires Python 3.6+ and the following libraries:

 pip install biopython

 Install the NCBI Datasets CLI for handling nuclear genomes:

 conda install -c bioconda ncbi-datasets-cli

 **This script will automatically download and filter organellar and nuclear genomes from the NCBI database**